andreihuyoa/-3/README.md

-Thanks you my customer for availing the friend zone letter
+Thank you my lovely customer for availing the friend zone letter